Preisschild/ethmon/README.md

 Forked from:https://github.com/osnwt/ethmon

 ## Installation
+* Download the newest Release and extract it
 * Install nodejs and npm (http://nodejs.org) for your system (tested on MacOSX, Ubuntu and Windows)
-* Clone this repository or download and extract files
+  - Debian: sudo apt install nodejs npm
+  - ArchLinux: pacman -S nodejs npm
 * Change to the top directory of the package
 * Install dependencies (npm install)
 * Copy config.json.sample to config.json and edit where necessary (see CONFIG.md for detailed comments and optional parameters)